arghya18/trino-group-provider-ldap-ad/README.md

 # trino-group-provider-ldap-ad
-Trino Group Provider LDAP is a Trino (formerly Presto SQL) plugin to to map user names to groups using an LDAP server
+Trino Group Provider LDAP is a Trino (formerly Presto SQL) plugin to map user names to groups using an LDAP server